oaismail/Project/README.md

 ICF (The interchange foundation) rasied 16.8 million USD in 2017 for the funding of Cosmos network.
 Cosmos has grown since to have 38 different blockchains, more than 250 projects built on the ecosystem and over $100 billion in digital assets riding atop the network.

-### **Tokecnomics**
+### **Tokenomics**
 ----
-- ICO was 236 million USD in  initial supply.
+- ICO with 236 million USD in initial supply.
-- 80% sold to early investors and 20% was distributed between gnite (Formerly known as Tenderment)  and ICF.
+- 80% sold to early investors and 20% was distributed between Ignite (Formerly known as Tenderment)  and ICF.
 - Finished vesting in Feb 2021
-40% of circulating supply are owned by 25 wallets (Not labeled)
-- Staking rewards are depending on amount of staking to the total the supply, 10 % with 60% of the 236 millions being staked, with floor staking down to 7%.
+- Inflation rate is depending on amount of staking to the total the supply, 10 % inflation when 60% of the 236 millions being staked, with in rates between 7-20%.
 - Staking rewards are 17% for validators and 15.5% for delegators with 21 days lockout period

 **Cosmos** is currernly runnning more than 250 apps and services and some of the most known blockchains on the Cosmos networks are Binance chain, Crypto.com, Thorchain, Ankor protocol and the infamous Terra Luna.
-With total of 65 Billions USD of digital assets under their mangement.
+With total of 65 Billions USD of digital assets under their management.

 ### **Cosmos in action**